 To see more Information please visit our Cloud setup page.

 If your remote workers don’t have access to your company’s VPN and are isolated with no Internet access, there are two ways to set up CurrentWare.

 Each CurrentWare Client has its own database to store CurrentWare data.
 When a client is unable to establish a connection to the CurrentWare Server, it will refer to the cached settings from the client database.
 With this setup, the CurrentWare client must be installed onsite first before it is taken off the network.
 The client’s computer will still be restricted by CurrentWare’s policies but you will not be able to perform any updates to it or retrieve their tracked activity data.

 A standalone installation of CurrentWare is when you install the CurrentWare Server and Client on the same computer.
 You will have to manage these computers’ CurrentWare policies before they leave the network.
 Since there’s no way to connect to these computers, you’ll not be able to update their policies after they leave your network.
 Make sure you set everything up properly before giving the computers to your remote workers and make sure you password protect the CurrentWare Console.

 For activity reports, set up email reports and email alerts.
 Email reports can be sent to your inbox on a regular basis.
 Email alerts will trigger email notifications when policy violations occur.
-This only works when the remote worker has access to an outgoing email server or has Internet access to send emails.
+This only works when the remote worker has Internet access to send emails.